mavmi/Info21_v1.0/README.md

 		- same numbers of checks of one task: four checks of 'CPP1' and 'CPP2' on one day COMPLETED 6.
 [Tasks] Add some blocks besides CPP
 	7. [Some tables] peers which completed the whole given block of tasks
+	8. [Checks] One Peer passed one task twice on Success with different XP